 Ok, here comes the fun part.
 Since strains of marijuana can vary so greatly, the Green House Seed Co. found it helpful to incorporate a detailed infographic “flavor wheel” so that medical marijuana patients could determine which strain would produce their desired effects.
 (3) Super cool, right?
 The terpene wheel is an extremely useful data chart to determine which terpene and, therefore, which type of strain is best for a specific purpose based on a number of factors.

 Choosing the Right Terpene For You

-Despite the variance of the wheels (companies set out to create their own wheels to market their own products), a very common one contains the name of six popular terpenes as well as the respective boiling point, aroma, psychological and physiological effects, other fruits or plants in which they are also found, key elements, and medicinal benefits.
+Despite the variance of the wheels (companies set out to create their own wheels to market their own products), a very common one contains the name of six popular terpenes as well as the respective boiling point, aroma, and potential psychological and physiological effects, other fruits or plants in which they are also found, key elements, and possible medicinal benefits.

 This wheel is best for beginners, but usually, any kind of terpene wheel is easy to use and understand.
 It’s just that that simpler ones can be quite useful for those who have little to no background in the subject but believe they will benefit from its use.